piku235/JungiThemeBundle/Resources/doc/index.md

 ### Theme changer

-A theme changer as the name says it's used for changing the current theme.
+A theme changer is used for changing the current theme.
 [Go here](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/theme-changer.md) to see how do that.

 Web Design Approaches